GowthamSenthilKumarGSK/SORTING/README.md

 Recursive approach.

 **Files**
-- 'main.cpp': The source code implementing QuickSort and partition functions.
+- 'main.cpp' : The source code implementing QuickSort and partition functions.

 **Functions:**
-- 'partition(arr[], lb, ub)': Rearranges the array based on the pivot and returns the pivot index.
+- 'partition(arr[], lb, ub)' : Rearranges the array based on the pivot and returns the pivot index.
-- 'quickSort(arr[], lb, ub)': Recursively applies the partitioning and sorting process.
+- 'quickSort(arr[], lb, ub)' : Recursively applies the partitioning and sorting process.